harrymt/APR/README.md

-# G51APR POP3 Server #
+## A Java Email Server

-For a University of Nottingham module I develop a POP3 email server which translated POP3 commands into server calls.
+For a University of Nottingham module I developed an email server to translate POP3 commands into server calls.

+Date written: 2013

+### Overview

 The program opens up a listen socket so that POP3 clients can connect to, in order to access email.

 Details of the POP3 protocol can be found at http://www.apps.ietf.org/rfc/rfc1939.html